Sunday Services March 2026

 UUFA Welcomes New Members – Sunday, February 22, 2026

 A part of our service on February 22nd was also a “Why I Give” moment from our members.
-Members, Jessie Roberson, Susan Westenbarger and Jeff Wunderly shared from their hearts about why they give.
+Members, Jessie Roberson, Susan Westenbarger and Jeff Wunderly shared from their perspectives why they give to UUFA.
 Jeff has grasciously agreed to share his message with you all in this newsletter.

 Why I Support By: Jeff Wunderly